 5.5.2.
 Internal Testing.
 Internally, MongoDB Atlas undergoes periodic risk assessments, including technical vulnerability discovery and analysis of business risks and concerns.
 The MongoDB security team is also routinely involved in source code review, architecture review, code commit peer review, and threat modeling.

 6. Contingency Planning.

 6.1.
 High Availability and Failover.
 Every MongoDB Atlas Cluster is deployed as a self-healing replica set that provides automatic failover in the event of a failure.
 Replica set members are automatically provisioned by MongoDB Atlas across multiple availability zones within a region, providing resilience to localized site failures.
 All replica set members are full data-bearing nodes, ensuring majority writes in the event of single node failure and higher resilience during recovery.
 Concurrent writes across replica sets occur in real time.
 MongoDB Atlas also offers multi-region and multi-cloud deployment options.

 6.3.
 Business Continuity and Disaster Recovery.
 MongoDB maintains a documented business continuity and disaster recovery (“BCDR”) plan that aligns with ISO/IEC 22301:2019.
 Our BCDR plan includes: (i) clearly defined roles and responsibilities; (ii) availability requirements for customer services, including recovery point objectives (RPOs) and recovery time objectives (RTOs); and (iii) backup and restoration procedures.
+We review, update, and test our BCDR plan at least annually.
 In the event of an incident that triggers the BCDR plan, the RPO will depend on your impacted MongoDB Atlas Cluster and backup configurations.
-We review, update, and test our BCDR plan at least annually.
+You can test how your application handles a replica set failover at any time using the MongoDB Atlas UI or API.

 7. Incident Response and Communications.